Rednex: 2018–2024: Manly Man, livestream and performer turbulence

 In early 2018, the Rednex performer pool grew to include 17 people, the highest number so far.
 Added to the pool were Zoe, Moe Lester the Limp and Jiggie McClagganahan.

 The single and video "Manly Man" was released in July 2018.
 The video was recorded in Jelcz-Laskowice, Poland, at a crime scene, without prior authorization.
 It was criticized by several artist colleagues for being vulgar, sexist, obscene and promoting weapons and alcohol.
 The main characters are Dagger and Misty Mae, though all 25 Rednex performers through history are featured at some point through video flashbacks.

 In August 2018, Rednex started a live streaming channel on Twitch and claimed to be the first pop band, with a worldwide hit to their name, to live stream themselves 24/7 in connection to all their shows.
 During the same weekend, August 10-12th, Rednex performed with three different line-ups in three different territories, totaling 13 performers, which was a new record.
 Zoe, Moe Lester the Limp, Spades and Pervis the Palergator did shows in Romania and Hungary, while Billy Ray, Ace Ratclaw, Boneduster Crock, Misty Mae and Jiggie McClagganahan did shows in East Germany (Berlin & Schwerin), and Abby Hick, Rattler, Cash and Joe Cagg did shows in West Germany (Bonn & Frankfurt).

 In September, Abby Hick, Rattler, Boneduster Crock and Joe Cagg left Rednex.
 Whippy, Billy Ray and BB Stiff became reserves, reducing the pool to 10 performers.
 The band was still for sale for €2,000,000.

 On New Year's Eve 2023, the band was sold to Original Boneduster Crock's son Hollerin’ Fox Duster Bonesteak.

 In January 2024, Anders Sandberg (Dagger) died, aged 55.

-In April 2024, the music video for "Cotton Eye Joe" received 3 billion views on YouTube in 26 days, breaking a record, after a meme made it a viral video.
+In April 2024, videos featuring the band's music received 3 billion views on YouTube in 26 days, after a meme featuring "Cotton Eye Joe" went viral.